0gb-us/0gb.us_game/0gb.us_game/README.txt

 Anything added to this game must be compatible with those licenses.

-The stuff in the minetest_game directory:
-Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>

-The stuff in the added directory:
 Copyright (C) 2012-2013 0gb.us, Richard Palmer <0gb.us@0gb.us>

   --==--  0gb.us_game  --==--